- American with Disabilities (ADA)

-These procedures apply to complaints of harassment/discrimination based on age, color, disability, sex (including sexual harassment and sexual violence complaints that fall under Title IX of the Education Amendments of 1972), gender, pregnancy, national origin, race, religion, sexual orientation, or veteran’s status, genetic information or protected activity (e.g., opposition to prohibited discrimination or participation in the statutory complaint process, etc.) where the person allegedly acting in violation of Clemson University policy is an employee or other non-student.
-Such incidents of harassment/discrimination should be reported to the Office of Access and Equity, 110 Holtzendorff Hall, telephone: 656-3181 (voice) and 656-0899 (TDD).
-If Clemson University Responsible Employees receive such complaints, they should also immediately report them to the Office of Access & Equity.
+These procedures apply to complaints of harassment/discrimination based on age, color, disability, sex (including sexual harassment and sexual violence complaints that fall under Title IX of the Education Amendments of 1972), gender, pregnancy, national origin, race, religion, sexual orientation, or veteran’s status, genetic information or protected activity (e.g., opposition to prohibited discrimination or participation in the statutory complaint process, etc.).
+Such incidents of harassment/discrimination should be reported to the Office of Access and Equity, 110 Holtzendorff Hall, telephone: 864-656-3181 (voice) and 864-656-0899 (TDD).
+If Clemson University Responsible Employees receive such complaints, they should also immediately report them to the Office of Access and Equity.

 The Office of Access and Equity will apply the preponderance of the evidence standard in evaluating complaints.
 The standard is met when the investigation concludes that it is more likely than not that the applicable policy was violated.

 If a complainant alleging sexual violence requests that his/her name not be revealed to the alleged perpetrator or asks that the school not investigate or seek action against the alleged perpetrator, the complainant must understand that honoring this request may severely limit the ability to fully respond to the complaint, including pursuing disciplinary action against the alleged perpetrator.
-All such requests will be referred to and reviewed by the Title IX Coordinator (alleged perpetrator is non-student) or the Deputy Title IX Coordinator (alleged perpetrator is a student).
-A range of factors will be considered in evaluating these requests including by not limited to:
+All such requests will be referred to and reviewed by the Title IX Coordinator.
+A range of factors will be considered in evaluating these requests including but not limited to:

 If a complainant wishes to speak to a confidential resource, the following resources are available: